top of page

 ABOUT SAM BAK

-"How to account for Samuel Bak altogether?
-His vision is a teeming cornucopia, his imagination is a torrent,
+How to account for Samuel Bak altogether?
+His vision is a teeming cornucopia.
+His imagination is a torrent.
+His tireless productivity is a prodigy beyond the merely Human.
+Cynthia Ozick, 2014

-was a child prodigy who began drawing and painting at the tender age of three.
-His idyllic childhood was soon shattered by the nightmare of WWII and the horrors of the Holocaust.
-Ironically, Sam had his first art exhibition, in the direst of circumstances, in the Vilna Ghetto, age nine.
+Born in Polish Vilna in 1933, now Vilnius the capital of Lithuania, Sam Bak, was a child prodigy who began drawing and painting at the tender age of three.
+His idyllic familial childhood was soon shattered by the nightmare of WWII and the horrors of the Holocaust.
+Incongruously, Sam had his first art exhibition in the direst of circumstances, in the Vilna Ghetto, at the age of nine.

 While Sam and his mother Mitzia survived - ten miracles indeed were needed - his beloved father Jonas and all four grandparents, perished in the Shoa’.

-At the end of WWII, Sam and his mother fled to the Landsberg Displaced Persons Camp, where he devoted himself to studying art and continued to paint prodigiously, even becoming a "little bit of a celebrity" when an American news crew filmed Sam painting at age fourteen.
+At the end of WWII, Sam and his mother fled to the Landsberg Displaced Persons Camp, where he devoted himself to studying art and continued to paint prodigiously, even becoming a "little bit of a celebrity" when an American news crew filmed him painting at age fourteen.

 In 1948, mother and son immigrated to the newly-established state of Israel, where Sam attended Jerusalem's Bezalel Art School.
 A successful foray as a Theatre designer in Israel and a grant from the American-Israeli Cultural Foundation brought Sam to Paris in 1956, where he enrolled at the Ecole des Beaux-Arts.